 Is systems thinking enough to deal with the world’s wicked problems?
 According to Dr. Monica Sharma, former head of U.N.’s Leadership Development division, “When we shift systems, structures and cultural norms without sourcing our inner capacities and universal values, we become dogmatic, considering our own social, political or economic ideology to be the truth and the only way.
 Consequently, we polarize the situation and miss many opportunities”.
 Similar sentiments are echoed by Fritjof Capra, eminent systems thinker, “I want to emphasize once more that systems thinking is not enough; we need to add an ethical dimension; we need to put values on the table.”

 However, the beauty about systems thinking is that it helps build an individual’s emotional intelligence and can help people overcome their biases which is critical for sustainable problem solving.
 So, if we are to create a more evolved world we need to bring holistic thinking center stage.
 The walls between systems thinking and the human ‘self’ are highly porous and are a gateway for personal self-transformation.
-Only by entering this gateway can we bring reductionist thinking to work for humanity rather than against.
+Only by entering this gateway can we transcend linear or reductionist thinking to make science work for humanity rather than against.
 Now, wouldn’t that be magical?

 Feature image credit: Introduction to Systems Thinking, Will Allen & Margaret Kilvington